lmarkely/enron_fraud/README.md

 Repeated nested cross validation is used for algorithm selection (**Fig. 2**).
-Furthermore, repeated instead of unrepeated nested cross validation is used to minimize influence from different splitting of training, validation, and test sets on algorithm selection as described in [previous study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3994246/pdf/1758-2946-6-10.pdf).
+Furthermore, repeated instead of unrepeated nested cross validation is used to minimize influence from different splitting of training, validation, and test sets on algorithm selection as described in a [previous study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3994246/pdf/1758-2946-6-10.pdf).

 ![Plot](Fig%202.png)

 **Figure 2.** Schematic diagram of nested cross validation.

-The following algorithms from scikit-learn will be evaluated.
+The following algorithms from scikit-learn are evaluated.
 1. Logistic Regression
 2. Random Forest Classifier
 3. K-Nearest Neighbors Classifier